If left untreated, cancers often go through three stages: local growth, spread to lymph channels and spread to other areas of the body.

-- N stands for nodes - if the cancer has spread to the local lymph glands (nodes).
+- N stands for nodes - if the cancer has spread to nearby lymph nodes .

 - M stands for metastases - if the cancer has spread to other parts of the body.

 When a cancer is staged, a number is given for each of these three characteristics.
+The higher the number the larger the tumour or the more it has grown into nearby tissues.
 For example, in stomach cancer:

 So, for a certain case of stomach cancer, a doctor may say something like: "The stage is T-3, N-1, M-0."
-This means that the cancer has spread through the stomach wall, there is some spread to local lymph nodes, but no metastases in other parts of the body.
+This means that the cancer has spread into the outer lining of the stomach, there is some spread to one or two local lymph nodes, but no metastases in other parts of the body.

 Why are cancers staged?

 By finding the stage of a cancer, it:

 - Helps doctors to advise on what is the best treatment.